-The NHS Constitution is committed to ensuring high quality care is delivered and patients have a positive experience of care and have improved health outcomes as a result of their care experience.
+The NHS Constitution commits to ensuring high quality care is delivered, that patients have a positive experience of care and have improved health outcomes as a result of their care experience.

 - Safety of treatment and care provided to patients

 - Effectiveness of treatment and care provided to patients